Extra Virgin Olive Oil

 The olive grove in Andalusia is also a source of wealth.

-The Andalusian olive grove stands out for being one of the richest ecosystems in the Iberian Peninsula, an immense humanized forest and an indisputable oxygen lung.
-The exploitation and conservation of the olive grove is of enormous importance to reduceCO2 emissions into the atmosphere, reducing greenhouse gas emissions.
+The Andalusian olive grove stands out as one of the richest ecosystems in the Iberian Peninsula, an immense humanized forest, and an indisputable oxygen lung.
+The exploitation and conservation of the olive grove is of enormous importance in reducing CO2 emissions into the atmosphere, thus reducing greenhouse gas emissions.

-All these measures, together with the agri-environmental commitment of olive growers, have an enormous impact on the conservation of the entire natural environment and are aligned with the agricultural policies pursued by the European Union for 2030.
+All these measures, together with the agro-environmental commitment of olive growers, have an enormous impact on the conservation of the entire natural environment and are aligned with the agricultural policies pursued by the European Union for 2030.

 Extra Virgin Olive Oil